-Research shows intriguing positives.
+Research shows intriguing positives sides of boredom.

 It was the morning.
 The busiest time of our day, when I had to fit in a workout, get myself presentable for work, keep the peace and somehow hustle reluctant kids out the door.
-30 minutes ago, the kids had been badgering me for their tablets (which we never allowed in the morning).
+30 minutes ago, the kids had been badgering me for their tablets (which we never allow in the morning).

 My kids felt perfectly justified following me around and haranguing me, even though they knew it was against our rules.
 Why?
 Because they were bored, and boredom is the worst.

-Yet now, as I headed toward my son’s room, I could hear the happy play noises.
+Yet as I headed toward my son’s room, I could hear the happy play noises.
 I walked into the dark room and was almost hit by a multicolored LED bouncy ball.
 My son had named this ball on a string Sir Barks-a-lot and claimed it was his pet dog.
 “Mom, you’re ruining the experience,” he announced.
 “It needs to be dark.”
 Opening the door had flooded the room with light.
 But my other son ran over to hug me.
 Then they declared in unison, “Mom, you’ve got to go.
 The room needs to be dark.”
-As I closed the door I heard them discussing what sounded like a very elaborate play scenario.
+As I closed the door, I heard them discussing what sounded like a very elaborate play scenario.

-What is boredom anyway?
+What is boredom, anyway?

-Boredom can be defined as “the aversive experience of wanting, but being unable, to engage in satisfying activity.”1
+Boredom can be defined as “the aversive experience of wanting, but being unable, to engage in satisfying activity.”
+1

 You know it: the restless feeling you get waiting in line that makes you reach for your phone before you consciously realize you did it.
 And the same dissatisfaction when you scroll through your phone and what’s on there wasn’t actually interesting after all.